 - payment will be made in advance of the lesson online to minimise contact

-- disclaimer forms must be completed and returned via email in advance of the lesson.
+- disclaimer forms and questionnaires must be completed online in advance of the lesson.
 Anyone experiencing possible covid-19 symptoms should inform SUP North and postpone lesson

 - kit will be cleaned before and after each session.
 Handling by instructor will be minimised

 - hand sanitiser will be provided and must be used before handling kit

 - dry bags will be provided for paddlers to take any drinks, sun cream or medication on the water

 - rescue by the instructor will take place only in emergency circumstances.
 Remounting board will be taught and demonstrated before taking to the water.
 Towing will be the first option if paddler can’t remount.